singh-man/books/designPattern/030_dp_behavioral.md

 The Java implementation of the iterator pattern allows users to traverse various types of data sets without worrying about the underlying implementation of the collection.
 Since clients simply interact with the iterator interface, collections are left to define the appropriate iterator for themselves.
 Some will allow full access to the underlying data set while others may restrict certain functionalities, such as removing items.

-The iterator pattern is a behavioral object design pattern.
-The iterator pattern allows for the traversal through the elements in a grouping of objects via a standardized interface.
-An Iterator interface defines the actions that can be performed.
-These actions include being able to traverse the objects and also obtain the objects.

 Java features the widely used java.util.Iterator interface which is used to iterate through things such as Java collections.
 We can write our own iterator by implementing java.util.Iterator.
 This interface features the hasNext(), next(), and remove() methods.
 When writing an iterator for a class, it is very common for the iterator class to be an inner class of the class that we'd like to iterate through.

 Lets look at an example of this.
 We have an Item class, which represents an item on a menu.
 An item has a name and a price.